bitst0rm-pub/Formatter/README.md

         "libs": ["/path/to/foolib", "/path/to/mylib"]
     },

-    // Display results in the status bar.
-    // The displayed abbreviation for the current settings mode:
+    // Display results in the status bar with the current settings mode:
     // PUS: Persistent User Settings
     // PQO: Persistent Quick Options
     // TQO: Temporary Quick Options